obscraft23/ipy-mcbe-edit/README.md

 # ipy-mcbe-edit
-A web-app-like interactive tool edditing minecraft bedrock world on Google Colab.
+A web-app-like interactive tool to edit Minecraft Bedrock world on Google Colab.

 You can edit minecraft bedrock world data via google colab.
 A few experimental functions are provided at this moment.